ikharsha/Document-classification/README.md

 ## Dataset

+Images are segeregated based on training and validation in folders named "train and "val" Respectively.
 The dataset used for training and validation consists of images categorized into Aadhaar cards, PAN cards, and driving licenses.
 The images have been preprocessed and resized to a common size for training and evaluation.
 (some images are downloaded from roboflow and some from google)